Saguni: Production

 The film was first revealed in early April 2011, when it was reported that Karthi was considering a "social satire" script written by debutant film maker, Shankar Dayal, to be his next venture after the success of his previous film Siruthai.
 Karthi confirmed the news and revealed he would feature in a new get-up for the film, although expressing that the script was still in development.
-Veteran actress Raadhika signed on to play a supporting role in May 2011, whilst Roja signed on to play a doctor in the film and Mumtaj was selected to play a role making her comeback after 3 years.
-Kannada actress Pranitha who made her debut in Tamil with Udhayan, was confirmed for the lead female role after much speculation that Shriya Saran would form a part of the cast.
+The film's title is a reference to Shakuni, a character in the Mahabharata.
+Kannada actress Pranitha who made her debut in Tamil with Udhayan, was confirmed for the lead female role.

-Kota Srinivasa Rao and Salim Ghouse were selected to play politicians in the film, while Nassar was roped in to play a godman.
-However, in a turn of events, it was announced that the makers were unimpressed with Ghouse's performance and replaced him with Prakash Raj.
-Subsequently, combination scenes shot with Ghouse and Mumtaj, including those which appeared in the original trailer, were removed and reshot with Prakash Raj and Kiran Rathod.
-Anushka Shetty shot for a cameo role, that of a funny police officer within one day, while Andrea Jeremiah also appeared in a single scene.

-The first look of the film was duly released through a series of promotional posters in early 2011, with the makers suggesting a potential release to coincide with Diwali 2011.
-Some scenes were shot in and around Chennai including the Napier bridge, while the climax was shot in Hyderabad.
-The songs were choreographed by Bobby Antony, Baba Baskar, Prem Rakshith and Raju; one of which was shot in Poland.
-There were rumours that the film was based on Neera Radia but makers quickly denied it.
+Salim Ghouse was initially cast in the film.
+However, it was later announced that the makers were unimpressed with Ghouse's performance and replaced him with Prakash Raj.
+Filming began in May 2011.
+The climax was shot in Hyderabad in December.
+A song sequence was shot in Poland.
+There were rumours that the film was based on Neera Radia but the makers denied it.
 The team shot a scene at the famous shopping complex near Ashok Nagar in Chennai.
 The director and his crew were happy to complete the shoot before the place got uncontrollably crowded.